-- Degree: Bachelor’s Degree or its equivalent from an accredited institution, with a major appropriate to the proposed graduate program
+- Degree: Bachelor’s Degree or its equivalent from an accredited university prior to the quarter for which the applicant seeks admission, with a major appropriate to the proposed graduate program.

-- Online Application with Application Fee: Complete the Graduate Division online application (opens in September) and pay the application fee; $120 for domestic and $140 for international.
+- Online Application with Application Fee: Complete the online application according to Graduate Division's instructions and pay the application fee.

-- Statement of Purpose: From the Graduate Division web site, follow the detailed instructions on how to submit your Statement of Purpose.
-Be sure to indicate your research interests and potential faculty advisors in your Statement of Purpose.
-Multiple research areas and faculty can and should be included.
+- Statement of Purpose: Include your research interests and potential faculty advisors in your Statement of Purpose; multiple research areas and faculty can and should be included.

-- Resume/CV: From the Graduate Division web site, follow the detailed instructions on how to submit your current, detailed resume or CV.
-Be sure to include all positions and experience that may be relevant to the Graduate Admissions Committee.
+- Resume/CV: Include all positions and experience that may be relevant to the Graduate Admissions Committee.